 The concept of the mana curve is important to all decks, but it's most clearly illustrated in the case of a fast creature deck.
-If your goal is to play creatures and unload a lot of damage very quickly, you really want to come out of the gates starting on turn one or turn two.
-Some 60-card creature decks have been known to play twelve, fourteen, or even more creatures that cost one mana!
+If your goal is to play creatures and unload a lot of damage very quickly, you really want to come out of the gates starting on turn one or two.
+Some Constructed decks play twelve, fourteen, or even more creatures that cost one mana!

 Mana "Hosed" and Mana "Flood"